Have you made the commitment to eat healthier?

 Cod and clams make wonderful, hearty chowders for winter – add mussels, prawns and scallops for a tasty bouillabaisse, another winter treat.
 It’s easy to prepare in larger pots made for cooking crabs, clams, and lobster.

 Sole, flounder, red snapper, pollock, trout, salmon and cod all do well in the oven with a simple sauce of herbs, pepper and lemon juice.
 Serve with a salad, lightly steamed vegetables and brown rice or quinoa, for a grain-free option.
+For a quick dinner, make our recipe for fish with brown butter sauce, using sole.

 To add flavor to your dish, season with spices, herbs, the juice and zest of lemons and limes, low-sodium broths and low-fat sauces.
 Opt to create your own sauces and condiments over store bought products, as commercial products are often made with high levels of sugar, preservatives and saturated fats.
 These ‘hidden’ ingredients contribute to metabolic syndrome; the accumulation of excess belly fat, which is major factor in contributing to heart disease.